ESR-NZ/human_genomics_pipeline/README.md

 ### Set up the working environment

-Set the the appropriate variable in 'config.yaml'.
+Set the the appropriate variables in 'config.yaml'.
 Choose to run the pipeline against either GRCh37 or GRCh38 by setting the BUILD variable.
 For example...

 ```yaml
 BUILD: